OCSInventory-NG/IpdiscoverScanner/README.md

 See the [OCS documentation](https://wiki.ocsinventory-ng.org/08.Multi-site-network-architecture/Synchronisation-between-OCS-server-master-slaves/#synchronsation-of-one-inventory) for more information on how to inject the results into OCS.

 The perl injector script is included with the OCS installation.
-It can be found in the `binutils` directory of the sever.
+It can be found in the `binutils` directory of the server.
 The script is called `ocsinventory-injector.pl` (see [ocsinventory-injector.pl on Github](https://github.com/OCSInventory-NG/OCSInventory-Server/blob/master/binutils/ocsinventory-injector.pl))